The Case Against Outsourcing to Offshore Content Writers

 The sad thing is that too many online marketers expect content to be cheap, and effectiveness has nothing to do with it.

-Worse, these same people think they can pay the same pennies-per-word to North American or European writers as they pay third world writers.
-However, the per capita income was $1,670 in India and $31,370 in the US (converted to dollars 2016), so online marketers tend to exploit both groups.
+Worse, these same people think they can pay the same pennies-per-word to North American or European writers as they pay third-world writers.
+However, the per capita income was $1,670 in India (converted to dollars 2019), and $31,370 in the US, so online marketers tend to exploit both groups.
 They cheat people in India and the US by paying the lowest wage regardless of their respective local economy.
 That is exploitation at it’s worst.
-Content buyers would get better results if they paid writers honorably for the culture in which the content is primarily consumed.
+Content buyers would get better results if they hired and paid writers honorably within the culture where the content is primarily consumed.

 What Do You Want to Achieve?

 That is the case against outsourcing to offshore content writers.
-If you are intent on making a winning presentation to a North American audience, the articles and books from overseas vendors will complicate your life.
+If you are intent on making a winning presentation to a North American audience, the blog articles and books written by overseas vendors will complicate your life.
 If your site is in another land, then you want to hire the writers within your geographical and cultural boundaries.

 The simple reality is that content buyers need content that speaks to the culture of the person reading it.
 That means using idiomatic English in North America, for example, and the cultural sales psychology that is part of that.